Journey through the epochs within the walls of one of Ireland's oldest and enduring Abbeys.

 Amplifying the Ballintubber experience is The Pine Rack, a traditional country workshop and showroom situated just across from the historic abbey.
 For those seeking culinary delights, Corley’s Abbey Lodge awaits opposite the abbey entrance, inviting patrons to savor a delectable meal amid the rich historical tapestry of the region.

-Why wait?
-Contact us now to secure a tour of this historic Abbey, immersing yourself in its remarkable architecture and absorbing the enthralling historical narratives firsthand.
+Secure a tour of this historic Abbey, immersing yourself in its remarkable architecture and absorbing the enthralling historical narratives firsthand.
 Group discounts are available for gatherings of 15 or more, ensuring an enriching experience for all.

 Open